What Questions Should You Ask Your Ophthalmologist About in Michigan?

 Contact Michigan Eye Institute

 These are only some of the many questions to ask your eye doctor, as being armed with knowledge can help protect your eye health today and in the future.
-For answers to your questions, schedule an appointment or call one of our eye doctors’ offices in Flint, Oxford, Grand Blanc, Fenton, or Lapeer.
+For answers to your questions, schedule an appointment or call one of our eye doctors’ offices in Flint, Lake Orion, Rochester, Grand Blanc, Fenton, or Lapeer.